Number of valence electrons

 The three factors determine the chemical properties of an element: The number and arrangement of electrons in an atom.
 The number of valence electrons.
 The number and arrangement of electrons.

-What are the chemical properties of atoms of the same element?
+What are the chemical properties of an atom?

 What is the importance of chemical properties?